realkarinab/6360.001Group1-Project-Code/README.md

 ### 2. Neo4j Installation (AuraDB)
+**Neo4j Version
+The following dataset and model were created using the Neo4j Aura DB with the Neo4j version 5.

 **Step 1: Sign Up for Neo4j Aura**
-Visit the Neo4j Aura website and sign up for an account: [Neo4j Aura](https://neo4j.com/cloud/platform/aura-graph-database/)
+Visit the Neo4j Aura website and sign up for an account: [Neo4j Aura](https://neo4j.com/cloud/platform/aura-graph-database/).

 **Step 2: Create a New Aura Instance:**
 After signing up, log in to your Neo4j Aura account and create a new Aura instance by following the provided instructions.